 Like this chart?
 Follow us on Instagram or Pinterest to see more!

-What is the best online cold sore and herpes treatment?
+The Verdict: What's the best online cold sore and herpes treatment?

 Today, there are a few cold sore and herpes treatment options that offer online doctor visits, diagnosis, prescription and fast delivery of FDA approved medicine.
-Roman, Hims and Lemonaid each let patients visit with licensed doctors and can get low-cost, generic drugs to consumers quickly and discretely.
+Roman, Hims, and Lemonaid each let patients visit with licensed doctors and can get low-cost, generic drugs to consumers quickly and discretely.

 It’s exciting that consumers now have affordable, legitimate options available online.
 But which do we recommend?
 The good news is that cold sore suffers, and folks with genital herpes, won’t go wrong with any of these providers.